algosup/2022-2023-project-2-santa-time-Project-6-group/documents/Functional Specification.md

 - The page must be scalable, with the ability to handle a large number of tasks and activities without performance degradation

--The page must be fast and responsive, with minimal loading times
+- The page must be fast and responsive, with minimal loading times

 <br>